catherine-leung/CourseStart/addenda.md

 ## Time line

-All readings are from the subject notes: https://seneca-ictoer.github.io/data-structures-and-algorithms/

 | Week | Topics and Reading | Assessment - Out |  Assessment Due and Weight |
 |---|---|---|---|